futurestudio/futureflix-starter-kit/README.md

 ## Requirements
-The **Futureflix Starter Kit** has full support for `async/await` and therefore requires Node.js v8.x.
+The **Futureflix Starter Kit** uses hapi v17 and has full support for `async/await` and therefore requires Node.js v8.x.

 - Node.js **v8.x** or later
 - NPM/Yarn to install the project’s dependencies